ceford/cefjdemos-data-jdm-help-en/articles/menu-items/contacts-list-all-contact-categories.md

 - Select **Menus → \[name of the menu\]** from the Administrator menu (for example, **Menus → Main Menu**).
 - Select the New Toolbar button.
 - Select the Menu Item Type Select button.
 Then...
-  - In the modal dialog select the Contacts item to open a list and then select the **List All Contact Categories** item.
+  - In the modal dialogue select the Contacts item to open a list and then select the **List All Contact Categories** item.

 To edit an existing List All Contact Categories Menu Item: